Inishmurray: 19th and 20th century

-Recent history
+Later history

-The local population peaked at just over 100 in the 1880s but the last residents moved out to the mainland on 12 November 1948.
-Some of the buildings are still visible including 15 houses and the island's school.
-The site remained a pilgrimage destination right up to recent times.
-In 2018, the Marine Survey Office of the Department of Transport, Tourism and Sport caused controversy when it banned commercial operators from landing visitors on the island, due "to concerns for safety during embarking and disembarking".
+Some of the island's abandoned buildings are still visible, including a number of houses and the island's school.
+The monastery site remained a pilgrimage destination into the early 21st century.

+In 2018, the Marine Survey Office of the Department of Transport barred commercial operators from landing visitors on the island, due to "concerns for safety during embarking and disembarking".
+As of August 2019, landing facilities had not been developed and, as of March 2023, the development had yet to progress.